PEA-Diffusion: Parameter-Efficient Adapter with Knowledge Distillation in non-English Text-to-Image Generation: Experiments

 \subsection{Experimental Results}

 \textbf{Generation analysis.} We validate our approach based on two different T2I base models.
 Firstly, to ensure a fair comparison with GlueGen and AltDiffusion, we train PEA-Diffusion based on the SD1.5 model.
 Secondly, to validate our low-cost experiment approach, we train a larger model based on SDXL.
-The compared methods are LoRA finetuning and $W_K, W_V$ finetuning, both of which are parameter-efficient finetuning strategies.
+The compared methods are LoRA fine-tuning with rank 64 and $W_K, W_V$ fine-tuning, both of which are parameter-efficient fine-tuning strategies.
 For the second approach, as proposed in~\cite{kumari2023multi}, when updating the mapping from given text to image distribution, only updating $W_K^{(i)}, W_V^{(i)}$ in each cross-attention block $i$ is sufficient since text features are the only input to the key and value projection matrix.
 Furthermore, to validate the wide application of the proposed approach with different text encoders, we train our model with a multi-language T5 encoder and a multi-language CLIP encoder.
 This type of training only requires English text data, which makes it even simpler and more efficient.
-Fig.~\ref{fig_case} illustrates comparisons among translation and our methods with different training strategies.
-It can be observed that our PEA-Diffusion can achieve Chinese cultural-related image generation, but translation totally fails in these cases.
+Fig.~\ref{fig_case} illustrates the comparisons between translation and our methods with different training strategies.
+It can be observed that our PEA-Diffusion can achieve Chinese culturally related image generation, but translation totally fails in these cases.